IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

   * for filtering by the date a citation was published, modified, or created
   * dates may be typed using the format `yyyy-mm-dd` or selected from the calendar dropdown
 * `Id`
-  * each citation is assigned a unique ID at ingest
+  * each citation is assigned a unique ID on creation
   * use this field to search for individual citations by ID, or
-  * use this field to search for any set of IDs with a comma-separated list of IDs
+  * use this field to search for any set of citations with a comma-separated list of IDs
 * `Abstract`
   * for keyword searching the text of a citation's abstract
 * `Descript`